Masmiseim36/nxpSDK/boards/frdmkl46z/driver_examples/dma/memory_to_memory/readme.txt

 Overview
 ========
 The DMA memory to memory example is a simple demonstration program that uses the SDK software.
-It excuates one shot transfer from source buffer to destination buffer using the SDK DMA drivers.
+It executes one shot transfer from source buffer to destination buffer using the SDK DMA drivers.
 The purpose of this example is to show how to use the DMA and to provide a simple example for debugging and further development.

 Toolchain supported
 ===================
+- Keil MDK 5.24a
-- IAR embedded Workbench 7.80.4
+- IAR embedded Workbench 8.22.2
-- Keil MDK 5.21a
-- GCC ARM Embedded 2016-5.4-q3
+- GCC ARM Embedded 7-2017-q4-major
-- Kinetis Development Studio IDE 3.2.0
-- MCUXpresso0.8
+- MCUXpresso10.2.0

 Hardware requirements
 =====================